robyvandamme/dotadr/README.md

 ```

-### Changing the Template
+### Template Variables

-If you want to change the template or use a different template altogether it's probably best to keep the title and the header section more or less intact to avoid unexpected behavior.
 The template variables that are updated when a new decision record is created are:

 * `{{ID}}`: the numeric identifier of the decision record
 * `{{TITLE}}`: the title of the decision record
 * `{{DATE}}`: the date the decision record is added
 * `{{SUPERSEDES}}`: "* Supersedes: " and a link to the decision record that this record supersedes

+### Changing the Template

+If you want to change the template or use a different template altogether it's probably best to keep the title and the header section more or less intact to avoid unexpected behavior.
 You can choose to not include a variable, in that case it is simply ignored.

 In order for the superseding functionality to work you will need to keep the `"* Status: xxxx"` section in the template more or less intact.
 See below for more information.